-First, after pressing the "MENU" key, use the "ARROW" keys to move the cursor to the SETUP option, then press the "ENTER" key.
-A menu with six options will be displayed.
-The options are;
+From the MAIN MENU, select SETUP and the five menu options will be displayed.
+Use the "ARROW" keys to move the cursor to the desired SETUP option, and then press the "ENTER" key.
+A menu with five options will be displayed.
+The options are: